A concern about milk supply is one of the most common reasons for early cessation of breastfeeding.

 #2: Your Baby Doesn’t Poo Often Enough

-A baby’s first poos are thick, sticky and black (meconium).
-After 24-48 hours, the poo is brownish and gradually continues to lighten in colour and become runnier.
+A baby’s first poos are thick, sticky, and black (meconium).
+After 24-48 hours, the poo is brownish and gradually continues to lighten in color and become runnier.

-Around day 5, babies have the typical breastfed poo which is runny (sometimes with little milk curds) and yellow-mustardy (occasionally green or orange) in colour.
+Around day 5, babies have the typical breastfed poo which is runny (sometimes with little milk curds) and yellow-mustardy (occasionally green or orange) in color.

-If your newborn’s poos are not gradually lightening in colour as described above, he may not be getting enough milk and so it’s a good idea to check with your healthcare professional.
+If your newborn’s poos are not gradually lightening in color as described above, he may not be getting enough milk and so it’s a good idea to check with your healthcare professional.

 From around day 5 onwards, if breastfed babies are getting enough milk, they do at least three poos every day.
 Many breastfed babies will do many more than three!

 A few healthy breastfed babies do only one very big poo each day.
-If formula is given, this often reduces how often a baby poos and also changes the colour, consistency and smell of the poos.
+If formula is given, this often reduces how often a baby poos and also changes the color, consistency, and smell of the poos.